COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsubsection{Hardware and Time Complexities}

-The theoretical estimates of hardware complexity (in terms of adders and 2-to-1 multiplexers) and time complexity (in terms of CPD) for the proposed LUT architectures are listed in Table~\ref{table1}.
-These are estimated with the decomposition $K = p \times q$, to ensure fair comparison across designs.
-The Parallel LUT incurs the highest hardware cost due to exponential growth in both adders and multiplexers with respect to $q$.
-The Shared LUT reduces the adder count by reusing partial computations but retains similar CPD.
-The Split LUT lowers adder usage further, though this comes with an increase in multiplexers.
-Compared to the shared LUT, the Hybrid LUT offers the best balance, achieving linear adder scaling and reduced multiplexer count with respect to $q$.
-Notably, its CPD also remains low due to shallow adder trees.
-For a consistent comparison between different proposed LUT techniques, we set $q = 4$, which implies $K = 4p$.
-To validate these findings, all LUT architectures are implemented on FPGA with 8-bits symmetric operands for evaluation, as discussed in the following subsection.
+Table~\ref{table1} lists theoretical hardware complexity (in terms of adders and 2-to-1 multiplexers) and time complexity (in terms of CPD) for the proposed LUT architectures, estimated using $K = p \times q$ for fair comparison.
+The Parallel LUT has the highest hardware cost due to exponential growth with $q$.
+The Shared LUT reduces adders by reusing partial sums but maintains similar CPD.
+The Split LUT further lowers adders at the cost of more multiplexers.
+The Hybrid LUT achieves the best balance, with linear adder scaling, reduced multiplexers, and low CPD due to shallow adder trees.
+For comparison, $q = 4$ ($K = 4p$), and all LUTs are implemented on FPGA with 8-bit symmetric operands, as detailed in the next subsection.